CNRFisheries/Survey_gap/README.md

 results are pulled together and weighted to give the estimation of mean, low and high biomass index of missing hauls.

-- Inputs are stored in folder named “hbie_input” by species and year
+- Inputs are stored in folder named *“hbie_input”* by species and year
-- Output are stored in folder named “hbie_output” by species and year.
+- Output are stored in folder named *“hbie_output”* by species and year.
-  The output csv file contain the final biomass index results per station in the column “biomass_est_mean”.
+  The output csv file contain the final biomass index results per station in the column *biomass_est_mean*.

 ## Index computation